Geoffrey Tozer: Death

 deserved to be remembered alongside the Australian triumvirate of Nellie Melba, Percy Grainger and Joan Sutherland, he was treated with indifference, contempt and malevolence by the Melbourne and Sydney symphony orchestras.
 The people who chose repertoire for those two orchestras and who had charge of the selection of artists during this period should hang their heads in shame at their neglect of him. ...
 If anyone needs a case example of the bitchiness and preference within the arts in Australia, here you have it.

 Keating described the death of Tozer as "like Canada having lost Glenn Gould, or France, Ginette Neveu.
 It is a massive cultural loss, the kind of loss people felt when Germany lost Dresden."
 He compared Tozer to the pianists Emil Gilels, Arthur Rubinstein, Sviatoslav Richter, Ferruccio Busoni, Artur Schnabel, and the soprano Maria Callas, who died alone in Paris in 1977.
 Keating said, "In the end, his liver failed.
 But I think I have to say we all let him down. ...
 We should have cared more and done more."

-Janine Hosking's 2018 documentary The Eulogy, featuring Richard Gill, about Tozer was triggered by Keating's speech.
+Janine Hosking's 2018 documentary about Tozer, The Eulogy, featuring Richard Gill, was triggered by Keating's speech.